 Under the district’s new graduation policy, students must complete what is called the “a-g sequence” of more than a dozen courses needed to apply to a UC or CSU campus in order to earn a diploma.
 San Diego Unified has put in place multiple strategies to help students earn more meaningful diplomas.

-The report showed an increase of nearly 10 percentage points in the number of students who earned a grade of C or better in a-g courses.
+The report showed an increase of nearly 10 percentage points in the number of students who earned a grade of C or better in this tuition centre for igcse courses.
 The more rigorous standards did not result in an increase of students transferring out of district high schools; and the grade point average among the most struggling students did not drop.